HorizenOfficial/horizen-docs/docs/2-api/01-precompiles/04-zkinterface.md

 - Outer array is obtained chaining the inner arrays' encoded values.

-You can find some examples of valid encoded inputs for each algorithm inside the `test` subfolder in the `precompile` source code folder.
+You can find some examples of valid encoded inputs for each algorithm [inside the `test` subfolder](https://github.com/HorizenOfficial/horizen/tree/dev/precompiles/zkinterface/test) in the `precompile` source code folder.

 ## Proof verifications

-The precompiles executes the proof verification with a *pure* (stateless read-only) method on the Solidity interface.
+The precompiles executes the proof verification in a synchronous way with a *pure* (stateless read-only) method on the Solidity interface.
 This verification is executed in the following way:

 - The input arguments are decoded from the *bytes* format to the Rust object
 - The decoded inputs are passed to the `zkverify` verifier for the given proof type, invoking the corresponding method imported as a Rust library